 brokers who was convicted of making false statements, as well as making and using false documents in home loan applications.
 The franchise brokerage responded

 to the banning, saying the broker had been immediately terminated in 2013 following an internal investigation.
-Aussie said it had also helped ASIC prosecute the broker, and had informed the MFAA
+Aussie said it had also helped ASIC prosecute the broker, and had informed the MFAA of the misconduct.

 But brokers weren't the only ones in ASIC's crosshairs, with the regulator banning not one